zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

  Audrey begins our dialogue by asking Simon, “Have y ou seen these design ideas?
 They’re stale.”
 “Design” (design) is a plan for how something is going to look or the actual way that something looks, the fo rm it takes, perhaps the colors that are present.
 We’re not sure what Audrey is tal king about in terms of design here.
 It could be design for clothing.
 It could be design for a computer or a phone.

 In any case, she says that the design ideas they ha ve are “stale” (stale).
 Here, “stale” means not new or not interesting.
-“Stale” i s used to mean outdated or perhaps old.
+“Stale” is used to mean outdated or perhaps old.
 Simon says, “Maybe it’s time we divers ified our workforce.”
 The “workforce” (workforce) is the group of people who work at a certain company.
 It could also refer to all of the people who work in a  given community or even in a certain country, but Simon I think is talking about  the people in this particular company.

 Simon thinks “it’s time,” meaning the company shoul d think about diversifying the workforce.
 “To diversify” (diversify) means to have  more variety, more variations – different kinds of, in this case, people.
 We’re n ot sure exactly what Simon is talking about.
 He could be talking about people fro m different backgrounds, different experiences.
 I’m not sure if that will he lp their design ideas, but Simon thinks so.